 Never drop the sensor, especially on a hard surface.
 Such a shock to the sensor can damage it.

-- Remove the fuel tank (see this chapter). - Disconnect the sensor connector [A], and unscrew the water temperature sensor [B].
+- Remove the fuel tank (see Fuel Tank Removal). - Disconnect the sensor connector [A], and unscrew the water temperature sensor [B].

 Torque - Water Temperature Sensor: 12 N·m (1.2 kgf·m, 104 in·lb)